GoogleCloudPlatform/bank-of-anthos/opsani/dev-trial/README.md

 source bank-of-anthos.source
 ```

-The default cpu and memory parameters and optimization steps that are in the default Dev Trial manifest are appropraite for the Bank of Anthos applicatin, so the only changes that need to be made manually, are the replacement of the four parameters described above.
+The default cpu and memory parameters and optimization steps that are in the default Dev Trial manifest are appropraite for the Bank of Anthos application, so the only changes that need to be made manually are the replacement of the four parameters described above.

-copy the opsani-manifests.yaml document from the servo_install folder to the dev-trial folder, modify the file with the parameters in the bank-of-anthos.source file, or you can leverage this helper script to make the required changes (assuming your bank-of-anthos.source file is current):
+If you haven't already, copy the opsani-manifests.yaml document from the servo_install folder that was extracted from the DevTrial bundle, and only if you are not using the default parameters, modify the file with the parameters in the bank-of-anthos.source file, and then run this helper script to replace the parameters in the opsani-manifests.yaml document (don't worry, we'll create a backup for you):

 ```sh
 update-opsani-manifest.sh